How to Design Websites for a Local Audience

 Showcase Satisfied Local Customers

-Peer recommendations and word-of-mouth referrals go far when targeting a local audience.
+Peer recommendations and word-of-mouth referrals go a long way when targeting a local audience.
 Use authentic testimonials from satisfied regional customers to build credibility.

 Client Spotlights